Pogodno: History

-Overview
+Characteristics

-The Florian Krygier Municipal Stadium in 2022.
+The Florian Krygier Municipal Stadium in Pogodno.

-Majority of Pogodno forms a low-rise residential area with detached and semi-detached houses.
-It includes numerous historic villas built in Baroque Revival, Modernist, and Renaissance Revival styles, dating to the early 20th century.
-A small portion, between Grota-Roweckiego, Łukasińskiego, Taczaka, and Stwosza Streets, includes the housing estate of Osiedle Somosierry with mid-rise apartment buildings.
-Urban green spaces within the neighbourhood include the Jakub Wujek Square, Łyczewek Park, and Pawłowski Square.
-Additionally, at the corner of Klonowica and Unii Lubelskiej Streers, is located the Napoleon Hill, a 8-metre-tall mound errected in honour of Napoleon Bonaparte in 1808.

-At 28 Karłowicza Street stands the Florian Krygier Municipal Stadium, a homefield of the Pogoń Szczecin association football team.
+Pogodno is predominently a low-rise residential area with detached and semi-detached houses.
+It includes numerous historic villas built in Baroque Revival, Modernist, and Renaissance Revival styles, dating to the late 19th and early 20th centuries.
+Its small portion, between Grota-Roweckiego, Łukasińskiego, Taczaka, and Stwosza Streets, includes the housing estate of Osiedle Somosierry with the mid-rise apartment buildings.
+The urban green spaces within the neighbourhood include the Jakub Wujek Square, Łyczywek Park, and Pawłowski Square.
+Additionally, the Napoleon Hill, a 8-metre-tall (26.25 ft) mound is located at the corner of Klonowica and Unii Lubelskiej Streers, being erected in the commemoration of Napoleon Bonaparte, the Emperor of France, in 1808.
+The Florian Krygier Municipal Stadium, the home field of the Pogoń Szczecin association football team, is also located at 28 Karłowicza Street.
+Pogodno also features the Szczecin Pogodno railway station, placed on Mickiewicza Street.
+It includes a historic brutalist steel canopy from 1976, listed on a heritage list.
+Since 2002, the station is predomidently used for cargo trains, being closed for passengers, with the exception of providing connections to the nearby stadium during the sport events.